UtopiaBeam/2110101-ComProg/README.md

 Sample solutions for CU 2110101 Comp Prog course.
 You may ask [me](https://www.facebook.com/natchapolsrisang) any questions you have or report bugs if any.

 Some problems may have alternative ways to implement.
-The ones which exceed normal courses are labeled as (Adv: _topic(s) that is used_)
+The ones which follow normal courses are labeled by number (if there are multiple ways of implementation), and the ones which exceed normal courses are labeled as (Adv: _topic(s) that is used_)

 ### Please do not copy the codes.
 You should take these as the examples and write your own codes.

+# Progressing solutions
+_None_

 # Common used topics
 There are some topics that used frequently as following: